-Japan battles shortage of necessities for survivors of worst flood in decades
+Japan struggles to deliver relief to victims of worst flood in decades

 Japan monitors weather conditions and issues warnings early, but its dense population means every bit of usable land, including potential flood plains, is built on in the mostly mountainous country, leaving it prone to disasters.

+A military boat plucked them from the second floor of the house, where they had fled to escape the rising waters.

+“When rescue boats started coming around, they could find people looking out from the window, but those who stayed inside the house were not visible to them,” Ishii added.

-A new evacuation order was issued on Tuesday in one part of the western prefecture of Hiroshima, after a river blocked by debris overflowed its banks.
-There was no word on the numbers affected, but the area has already been inundated once.
+A new evacuation order went out on Tuesday in a part of Hiroshima prefecture, after a river blocked by debris overflowed its banks, affecting 23,000 people.

 ($1=111.0200 yen)